 A wonderful addition to your Biblical Classical homeschool is our Bible Principles of Art Guide (its a great companion to the art curriculum of your choice).
 In it you’ll find: how Natural Law and Revealed Law teach us about God being the Master Artist; the Governing Principles of Art; The Elements of Art and when God created them; Styles of Art and where they originated from (hint: they didn’t start with mankind).

-Art on the Chain of Christianity®
+Art on the Timeline of Liberty

 - how individual artists respond to Holy God

 - the purpose of Art for which God created it

 - how art may bring glory to His name